To build; or not to build – that is the question.

 Say you task 30 engineers to build a chatbot and give them 9 months for it.
 Three months in, they realize the scope of the problem is much larger than they initially anticipated.
 They now need 45 engineers and six more months.

 If these additional resources aren’t given, it’s likely that your bot will not be fully functional (or not functional at all).
-Do you accept those three months of time and labor as sunken costs?
+Do you accept those three months of time and labour as sunken costs?

 Do you commit more resources to something your team isn’t built for, knowing that such delays could occur again in the future?